NilsDannemann/hfc-relay-grid/docs/grid.md

 1. Activate the grid on the parent. <br>
 ```@include grid();```

-1. Define columns for the children. <br>
+1. Define columns on the children. <br>
 ```@include column('1/4');```

 That's it.